alex33d/backtest_optimizer/README.md

     optimizer = ParameterOptimizer(calc_pl)
     ```

     - `calc_pl`: A function for calculating strategy profit and loss.
-It must accept a dictionary with data in the form `{ticker: DataFrame}`, and return the parameter you want to maximize (e.g., Sharpe ratio, returns).
+It must accept a dictionary with data in the form `{ticker: DataFrame}`, and returns pandas Series with returns for each period.

 2. **Train/Test Split**: